DistributedProofreaders/dproofreaders/SETUP/UPGRADE.md

 * c/SETUP/upgrade/16/
 * c/SETUP/upgrade/17/
 * c/SETUP/upgrade/18/
+* c/SETUP/upgrade/19/

 ### Upgrading from release R202109
 Run the scripts in the following directories in order

 * c/SETUP/upgrade/17/
 * c/SETUP/upgrade/18/
+* c/SETUP/upgrade/19/

 ### Upgrading from release R202202
 Run the scripts in the following directories in order

 * c/SETUP/upgrade/18/
+* c/SETUP/upgrade/19/

-### Upgrading from release R202209
+### Upgrading from release R202209 or R202303
-No upgrade scripts are required for this release.
+Run the scripts in the following directories in order

+* c/SETUP/upgrade/19/

 ## Install the modified `dp.cron`
 Install the modified `dp.cron`.